sailoog/openplotter-documentation/en/nmea-0183-generator.md

 ## Use Diagnostic

-To debug the result of your generated sentence open
+To debug the result of your generated sentence go to NMEA0183 tab.

+Select the line system or opencpn then click the diagnostic button.

 ## Generate NMEA0183 sentences from SignalK-server